SolidLabResearch/Challenges/reports/read-and-write-data-in-web-app-relying-on-solid-authentication-browser-extension.md

 - WebID and browser extension are not needed when working with public resources.
 - Show urls of most recent files.
 The urls are stored in the browser storage.

-You find a screencast of the app [here](https://cloud.ilabt.imec.be/index.php/s/JcqFbRzNMFztC8D).
+You find a live version of the app [here](https://solidlabresearch.github.io/markdown-editor/) and a screencast of the app [here](https://cloud.ilabt.imec.be/index.php/s/JcqFbRzNMFztC8D).

 <!--
 Provide a list of important technical decisions and assumptions.